mparker2/mparker_phd_thesis/introduction/text.md

 Aside from their effects on Pol II speed, G-rich sequences with the potential to form G4s have been implicated as important intron motifs for splicing.
 These PG4s are predicted in the coding strand, meaning that they could form G4s in either the DNA or the nascent pre-mRNA.
 Analysis of the first exon-intron boundary of human genes by Eddy & Maizels revealed that about 50% of boundaries contain PG4s within the first 100bp of intronic sequence [@Eddy2008].
 They noted that a number of hnRNP family proteins, such as hnRNP A1 and hnRNP H, bind to G-rich motifs in RNA. hnRNP A1 has been called the "swiss army knife of gene expression", due to its ability to bind both chromatin and mRNA, and its putative roles in transcription, mRNA splicing, telomere maintenance, mRNA export, and translation.
 Interestingly, hnRNP A1 is capable of binding and unwinding DNA G4s, and has been demonstrated to increase expression of the KRAS and c-MYC oncogenes by resolving repressive G4s in their promoters [@Chu2016].
 Furthermore, there is evidence that hnRNPs F and H are capable of binding to G-rich RNA sequences to regulate splicing [@Xiao2009].
 Xiao et al. identified that G-rich sequences downstream of donor splice sites with intermediate levels of homology to the snRNA U1 were strongly conserved.
 They also noted that the expression of genes with these intermediate splice sites and G-runs was sensitive to the knock-down of hnRNP H [@Xiao2009].

 A model gene for the study of this G-rich motif dependent splicing is Bcl-X, a regulator of cell death which has two major spliced forms.
 The dominant isoform is the longer, Bcl-XL, which is anti-apoptotic.
 A switch in splicing leads to formation of the shorter form, Bcl-XS, which is pro-apoptotic [@Boise1993].
 This switch involves differential donor site usage in the splicing of the second intron.
-Garneau et al. showed that alternative splicing of Bcl-X is mediated by hnRNP F/H binding to two exonic G-rich regions, one upstream of the Bcl-XL donor site, and another downstream of the Bcl-XS donor site [@Garneau2005].
+Garneau et al. showed that alternative splicing of Bcl-X is mediated by hnRNP F/H binding to two exonic G-rich regions, one upstream of the Bcl-XL donor site maanother downstream of the Bcl-XS donor site [@Garneau2005].
 Mutation of these G-runs abolished hnRNP binding and removed the effect of recombinant hnRNP F treatment on Bcl-X splicing.
 Weldon et al. recently demonstrated that both of the G-rich regions are capable of forming G4s *in vitro*, and that treatment of *in vitro* splicing assays with ellipticine derived G4 binding agents was able to alter the ratios of the spliced forms [@Weldon2017; @Weldon2018].
 The RNA recognition domain of hnRNP F binds to single stranded DNA, suggesting that G4s modulate splicing by preventing hnRNP binding [@Dominguez2010; @Samatanga2013].
 Furthermore, Weldon et al. modelled RNA structure constraining the nucleotides which form the G4s, and suggested that G4 formation near the Bcl-XS donor site may abolish a long stem loop structure in the pre-mRNA [@Weldon2018].
-Stem loop structures are thought to inihibit donor-site usage [@Eperon1988; @Nasim2002], meaning that G4 formation at this site might promote Bcl-XS production.
+Stes are thought to inihibit donor-site usage [@Eperon1988; @Nasim2002], meaning that G4 formation at this site might promote Bcl-XS production.
 Weldon et al. suggested that  G4 upstream of the Bcl-XL donor site might overlap with the donor splice site itself, explaining how G4 formation at this site has an inhibitory effect on its usage, through blocking of U1 snRNP binding [@Weldon2018].

 * 3'UTR enconucleolytic
 * APA